Flank/flank-dashboard/metrics/web/docs/features/remote_config/01_remote_config_design.md

 - Implement the `RemoteConfigurationRepository` interface with appropriate methods.
 - Add the `RemoteConfiguration` entity with fields that come from a remote API.
-- Add the `SetDefaultRemoteConfigurationUseCase` to set the default configuration.
+- Add the `SetDefaultRemoteConfigurationUseCase` to set the default configurations.
 - Add the `FetchRemoteConfigurationUseCase` to perform fetching configurations.

 The following class diagram demonstrates the domain layer structure: